What is interferon beta-1b?

 Use the missed dose as soon as you remember.
 Then wait at least 48 hours (2 days) before using another injection, and restart your dosing schedule at that time.
 Do not use more than one injection every 48 hours.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while using interferon beta-1b?

 Avoid injecting interferon beta-1b into skin that is sore, red, or infected.

 Avoid drinking alcohol.
 It may increase your risk of liver problems.

 What other drugs will affect interferon beta-1b?

-Other drugs may interact with interferon beta-1b, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect interferon beta-1b, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about interferon beta-1b